nervosys/AutonomySim/docs/px4_logging.md

 ## PX4 Log in SITL Mode

 In SITL mode, please a log file is produced when drone is armed.
-The SITL terminal will contain the path to the log file, it should look something like this
+The software-in-the-loop (SITL) terminal will contain the path to the log file, it should look something like this

 ```shell
 INFO  [logger] Opened log file: rootfs/fs/microsd/log/2017-03-27/20_02_49.ulg